saihosuru/CSE185/README.md

 1) Since Tagdirectories take in BAM files, could we make our tool with input as SAM file instead of BAM file
 2) How to work with BAM files,
+3) use BWA MEM and tried to use our own method for makeTagDir